silicium14/peertube_index/README.md

 ### Enhancements
 - Upgrade Elasticsearch
-- Send config file instead of docker image for traefik?
 - Simplify infrastructure code with docker compose?
+- Build script and upload script
+- Move use cases from lib/peertube_index.ex to lib/peertube_index/use_cases.ex for clarity?
+- Better code organization: web server in its own app using core peertube-index with a path dependency?
 - Keep track of all updatable components (containers and dependencies)
-- Build script and upload script
 - HTTPS on Grafana
 - Elasticsearch metrics
 - Setup may not need to create docker volumes explicitly, see https://docs.docker.com/storage/volumes/#start-a-container-with-a-volume
-- Separate infrastructure before making code public?
+- Separate infrastructure before making code public open source?
 - Install script should `cd` into the appropriate directory to work
 - Measure test coverage
 - Better function names for StatusStorage functions to change the status?